-Can You Treat Deep Vein Thrombosis at Home?
+Can You Treat Deep Vein Thrombosis At Home?

 Vein and arteries carry blood continuously throughout your life, keeping your heart pumping and other organs functioning.
 When you get a cut or scrape, clots prevent blood from spilling out.
 However, when blood clots for other reasons, it can be a result of life-threatening medical problems.
 Learn more about blood clots and your treatment options if you discover that you’re suffering from Deep Vein Thrombosis (DVT).